FridrichPeter/webmap_python/README.md

-"# webmap_python"
+### Mapping with python

-simple pythpon app for visualisation json data with folium
+Simple python app for visualisation json data with folium